kordan/moodle-mod_surveypro/README.md

 - Develop new questions, formats, reports, or mastertemplates as sub-plugins of this activity.

 **Design**
-- Branches;
+- Branches.
-- Automatic page increment at branching;
+- Automatic page increment at branching.
-- Assign an indent to questions to make parent-child relations clearer;
+- Assign an indent to questions to make parent-child relations clearer.
-- Check the effectiveness of parent-child relations;
+- Check the effectiveness of parent-child relations.
-- Share in-progress surveypro definitions in XML with partners;
+- Share in-progress surveypro definitions in XML with partners.
-- Option to preserve history (allow the users to change their response BUT forcing them to save the modified response to a new one in order to preserve the history of what they do?);
+- Option to preserve history (allow the users to change their response BUT forcing them to save the modified response to a new one in order to preserve the history of what they did.).
+- Automatic drop of abandoned responses.
-- Keep "In progress" responses (do not drop "in progress" responses even if they should be dropped due to surveypro policies);
+- Keep "In progress" responses (do not drop "in progress" responses even if they should be, because of surveypro policies).
+- Split a surveypro across multiple pages.
-- Custom style sheet;
+- Custom style sheet.
-- Option for anonymous responses;
+- Option for anonymous responses.
-- Mandatory or optional questions;
+- Mandatory or optional questions.
-- Notes (filling instructions) for each item;
+- Notes (filling instructions) for each item.
-- Format of short text items (email, URL, or custom regular expressions);
+- Format of short text items (email, URL, or custom regular expressions).
-- Assign a name and custom number to each question;
+- Assign a name and custom number to each question.
-- Define a custom question number;
-- Tool to reorder items;
+- Tool to reorder items.
 - Hide items still in progress or not ready to show.
 - Custom thanks webpage.
 - Tool to duplicate an item.